 There are many reasons why you might need to move a boiler, including that you’re doing some renovations or that you have to relocate the system for safety reasons.

-Moving a boiler requires expertise that only professionals can provide, and the cost for this service can range anywhere from $500 to $1,500 or more.
-It’s hard to provide firm estimates as each home and situation is different, and things like how far it’s being moved and how much labour is required, will affect the final cost.
+Moving a boiler requires expertise that only professionals can provide, and the cost for this service can cost $1,000 – $1,500 or more.
+It’s hard to provide firm estimates as each home and situation is different, and things like how far it’s being moved and how much labour and materials are required, will affect the final cost.

 The total cost will depend largely on the components that have to be moved, as each has its own approximate cost associated with it: